biodiversitydata-se/automation/README.md

 ## (1) Computation Platform

 The Computation Platform consists of; hardware, networking, processors, operating system, hypervisor etc.
-We are using [OpenStack](https://www.openstack.org/)  to administer this tier.

 ## (2) Deployment Platform
 This current repository contains mainly the second tier of SBDI 2.0 deployment.